Facilities > VLA > Documentation > Manuals > OPT Manual > Observation Preparation Tool

 Time On Source Summary

 The Time On Source Summary lists all sources used in the scans with their assigned resource, scan name, modifiers (i.e., scan intent(s)), coordinates in RA and Dec, Doppler Velocity used in the assigned resource, Doppler Line frequency of the assigned resource, min and max hour angle (HA), min and max parallactic angle (PA), and total time on source.
-This table is helpful in determining how much time on source a science target or calibrator with a given resource has for a specific LST start (set in the assumed LST start field in the top portion of the Reports tab).
+This table is helpful in determining how much time on source a science target or calibrator with a given resource has for a specific LST start (set in the assumed LST start field in the top portion of the Static Report tab).
 Note, as the assumed LST start time is changed, the time on source for each source will change.
 This is due to the change in the antenna slew time between sources due to the change in the sources positions relative to each other on the sky.

 Figure 4.11: Example of a Time On Source Summary table.